LongCTygo/sot-piston-puzzle/README.md

 0000 0**011 1011 1011 0011** 0100 **Bit 6 - 20**

 These 15 bits represent the remaining 15 slots on the board.
 A 0 represents that that slot is empty, while a 1 represents that a *box* is inside that slot.
-Similar to the player, it starts at the top left corner of the **board**, going to the right of the row, then to the next row.
+Similar to the player, it starts in the top left corner of the **board**, going to the right of the row, then to the next row.
 It skips the slot the player is in.

 0000 0011 1011 1011 0011 **0100** **Bit 21 - 24**

 The last 4 bits are the location of the goal.
-It starts at the top left corner of the **board**, going to the right of the row, then to the next row, like the two above.
+It starts in the top left corner of the **board**, going to the right of the row, then to the next row, like the two above.

 As an example, this is the board with the seed 100000.
 Try to convert the seed into a board.
 | x | . | o | o |